sriramss/docs-csm/002-LIVECD-SETUP.md

 ### Manual Step 4: Create the Bootable Media

-1. Fetch artifacts and format the USB device
+1. Format the USB device

     ```bash
-    # Clone the script, CSI will auto-search for this at /root/
-    git clone $PIT_REPO_URL

     # Make the USB.
 This example creates a 50GB partition.  ~15-30GB is currently needed for the release tarball
     csi pit format $PIT_USB_DEVICE $PIT_ISO_NAME 50000
     ```